sungwoncho/pattern_generator/README.md

 ## Contributing

-Open an issue or pull request with any feedback, or improvements.
+Know your patterns?
+Open a pull request!

 This project respects the [contributor code of conduct](https://github.com/sungwoncho/pattern_generator/blob/master/code_of_conduct.md).